EnergyEconomyDecoupling/CLPFUDatabase/README.md

 To address that need, we created a suite of `R` packages to support the creation and use of the CL-PFU database.
-But creating the CL-PFU database involves more than 10 `R` packages and much input data.
-With so many `R` packages involved, a way to streamline the installation of packages was needed, such that a single `install.packages()` would ensure that all dependencies are available.
+But creating the CL-PFU database involves several `R` packages and much input data.
+A way to streamline the installation of packages was needed, such that a single `install.packages()` call would ensure that all dependencies are available.

 This package (`CLPFUDatbase`) addresses the need for a simple way to install all dependencies. `CLPFUDatbase` is metapackage[^1], whose